uidaholib/base-digital-collections-template/pages/about.md

 ## About the Collection

+The Barnard-Stockbridge Collection features nearly 4,000 photographs selected from the over 200,000 nitrocellulose and glass plate negatives taken by Nellie Stockbridge and T.N.
+Barnard during the years 1894-1964.
+The photos vividly depict life in the Wallace/Kellogg mining area.

 ### T. N. Barnard

 In 1889, Thomas N. Barnard and his wife moved to Wallace, Idaho where he established his photo studio.
 The studio was destroyed in a fire in 1890 with a small amount of his negatives surviving.
 Most of the photographs taken in the early years "included landscapes, placer workings, townscapes, and panoramic views" of Wallace and Murray Idaho, taken on 5 x 7 and 8 x 10 dry-plate negatives.
 Barnard made most of his living from his landscape photographs, which were for sale to the general public and commissioned portraits.